 I miss those days of Joe and Tony.

 During that time, Joe was the play-by-play guy and Tony the color man.
 When Vin Scully came aboard in 1983, Joe moved to the color job (Tony was bumped to the No. 2 team with Bob Costas).
 But it wasn't the same.
-I liked Joe taking control the booth.
+I liked Joe taking control of the booth.
 I liked folksy taking control.
 I wanted my play-by-play man comparing his bald head to the infield, or comparing Lance Parrish to a condominium.
 I didn't want his observations to be clipped anecdotes offered only as rim-shots (I think this is why I like Jon Miller's play-by-play style).

 I even resented Scully for a period for breaking up my teachers like that.
 I was pretty silly.